activist-org/activist/README.md

 - Act: protests, volunteering, organizing, fundraising
 - Learn: seminars, webinars, meetings, panel discussions

-Formats are not required for events like movements and types, but add an optional granularity to help people find what they're looking for.
+Formats are not required for events like topics and types, but add an optional granularity to help people find what they're looking for.

 ## Resources [`⇧`](#contents)